-Thrifting is a great way to find unique and stylish pieces without ditching out a ton of cash.
-The downside though?
-The cat lady stench that is usually embedded into the noticeably rough fabric.
-When I first started thrifting, I had no idea how to get rid of it of the smell or make the clothes feel soft to touch.
-I’ve now found a method that has yet to fail me.
+Thrifting is a great way to find unique and stylish pieces without dishing out a ton of cash.
+The downside?
+The cat lady stench that is usually embedded into fabric.
+When I first started thrifting, I had no idea how to get rid of the smell or make the clothes feel soft to touch.
+I’d wash thrifted clothes 3-5 times on long wash cycles to no avail.
+Finally, I found a method that has yet to fail me.

 What you will need:

-A spray bottle
+- A spray bottle

-Mesh Laundry Bag (optional)
+- Mesh Laundry Bag (optional)

-A bag or open space
+- A bag or open space

-Patience (but, really)
+- Patience (but, really)

 FYI, if you think the thrifted clothes need to be disinfected a bit more, wash with hot water if you don’t think it would be damaging to the clothes.